VinAIResearch/Anti-DreamBooth/README.md

 **TLDR**: A security booth safeguards your privacy against malicious threats by preventing DreamBooth from synthesizing photo-realistic images of the individual target.

-Details of the model architecture and experimental results can be found in [our following paper]():
+Details of algorithms and experimental results can be found in [our following paper]():
 ```bibtex
 @article{le_etal2023antidreambooth,
   title={Anti-DreamBooth: Protecting users from personalized text-to-image synthesis},